-Restorative action is a racial equity initiative born from the intersection of theology, justice, and economics.
+Restorative Actions is an economic equity initiative born from the intersection of theology, justice, and economics.
 It allows U.S. Americans who benefit from institutional racism, to provide credible witness for justice by surrendering ill-gotten gains toward the establishment of just relationships with our Afro-American & Indigenous communities.